vainField/mit6.009_sp21/README.md

 This repository shares the learning process of the course 6.009 with online materials from MIT, which is divided into the following two parts:

-1. Availabel lectures, recitations and labs notes, including a final review
+1. Available lectures, recitations and labs notes, including a final review
 2. Labs' solutions

 05.21.22